 POND ISLAND, nearly a mile south of Orr's Island, like Jewell's Island in Casco Bay, is reputed to be the burying place of pirate treasure years ago, so say the old folks.
 The bays and inlets in the vicinity of Harpswell, Orr's Island, Great Island, Cundy's Harbor and Pott's Point, South Harpswell, have their buried treasure stories.
-But to return to Pond Island, Years ago an old sailor reports that he was captured by the Pirate Lowe on the coast of New York.
+But to return to Pond Island.
+Years ago an old sailor reports that he was captured by the Pirate Lowe on the coast of New York.
 The sailor was a Spaniard.
-The ship to which he belonged was the Don Pedro, a treasure ship, from Mexico, bound to Spain under convey of a frigate.
+The skip to which he belonged was the Don Pedro, a treasure ship, from Mexico, bound to Spain under convey of a frigate.
 When off

 Cape Hatteras the ship was separated from the frigate by a furious gale.
 Hoping to sight her again the Don Pedro kept along the coast and was captured, as has been related.
-After Lowe had made this forcible seizure of the ship he kept away along the New England coast, and in turn was chased by an English man-of-war, and as the chase was a forty gun ship Lowe took leg bail for security and finally disappeared in Eastern Casco Bay.
+After Lowe had made this forcible seizure of the ship he kept away along the New England coast, and in turn was chased by an English man-of-war, and as the chase was a forty gun ship Lowe took leg bail for security and finally disappeared in Eastern Casco

 The old Spaniard reports that the crew of his ship were given their choice of walking the plank or of joining the pirate crew.
 He and three of his shipmates became pirates.
 Dear reader, this old sailor has been dead 50 or 60 years, but his story is still extant.
 Said he: After being chased into a bay by the man-of-war we landed at a small wooded island on which there were five small coves on the northern end of it, one on the western side and one on the eastern side of the north end.
 Our ship came to anchor in the deep water to the eastward of the island.
 To the southeast of us was a large island.
 Between the island near which we anchored and about half way between the two was a breaking reef half a mile long, and laying northeast by southwest not over a mile to the west and northwest lay two large islands separated by a narrow channel.
 Running between the two, two or three miles to the northeast, there were several points of land and the mouth, of two rivers.

-northern

-two ledg

-landed au

-cove from

-treasure.

-surrounde

-not see th
+The bay in which a rough hole, an knowledge of the after having and large copper kettle smaller ones.
+The coin and jewels. northern end of the two ledges into landed and draggeove from the portreasure.
+The westernounded with not see the ocean from the ocean, as

+Into this mucof the large ketti we rowed to the main island and two small ones,

-from the co
+Whether the

-Into ti
+y a furious gale.

+coast and was

+forcible seizure of

+and in turn was

+a forty gun ship

+n Eastern Casco

+were given their

+v.
+He and three

+sailor has been

+d he: After being

+small wooded

+rthern end of it,

+f the north end.

-of the lar;
+astward of the

-we rowed

-main islan
+tween the island

+the two was a

+southwest not

+slands separated

+hree miles to the

+h, of two rivers.